-Appropriation of income in case of income-retaining unit certificates without capital gains tax deducted (full income retention - foreign tranche)
+Appropriation of income in case of income-retaining unit certificates without payment of capital gains tax (full income retention - foreign tranche)

-Income-retaining unit certificates without deducted capital gains tax shall only be sold outside Austria.
+Income-retaining unit certificates without payment of capital gains tax shall only be sold outside Austria.
 Income during the accounting year net of costs shall not be distributed.
 No payment pursuant to InvFG will be made.

-The management company shall ensure through appropriate proof that as of the payment date the unit certificates may only be held by unitholders who are either not subject to Austrian income or corporate income tax or who fulfill the requirements for exemption pursuant to § 94 of the Austrian Income Tax Act or for a capital gains tax exemption.
+The management company shall ensure through appropriate proof that as of the payment date the unit certificates may only be held by unitholders who are either not subject to Austrian income or corporate income tax or who fulfill the requirements for exemption pursuant to \S 94 of the Austrian Income Tax Act or for a capital gains tax exemption.
+This can be validly proved by the cumulative submission of statements from both the custodian bank and the management company that they are not aware of a sale to other persons.